oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/fmw-infra/_index.md

 Starting with release 2.2, the operator supports FMW Infrastructure domains.
-This means domains that are created with the FMW Infrastructure installer rather than the WebLogic installer.
+This means domains that are created with the FMW Infrastructure installer rather than the WebLogic Server installer.
 These domains contain the Java Required Files (JRF) feature and are the pre-requisite for "upper stack" products like Oracle SOA Suite, for example.
 These domains also require a database and the use of the Repository Creation Utility (RCU).

 This section provides details about the special considerations for running FMW Infrastructure domains with the operator.
-Other than those considerations listed here, FMW Infrastructure domains work in the same way as WebLogic domains.
+Other than those considerations listed here, FMW Infrastructure domains work in the same way as WebLogic Server domains.
-That is, the remainder of the documentation in this site applies equally to FMW Infrastructure domains and WebLogic domains.
+That is, the remainder of the documentation in this site applies equally to FMW Infrastructure domains and WebLogic Server domains.

 FMW Infrastructure domains are supported using both the "domain on a persistent volume" and the "domain in a Docker image" [models]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}).